usuyama/coleridge_ner/README.md

 # Weakly-supervised NER fine-tuning for Coleridge dataset detection

+This is a part of our 4th place winning solution for the Coleridge dataset detection Kaggle competition.

 Weak supervision sources
 (1) acronym detection (2) the government database (3) spacy's pretrained NER model